 Combine Music with Calming Visual Enrichment

-Television and videos for dogs are becoming more popular.
-Not only can these provide extra enrichment when you're working from home, but they are ideal for when your dog is home alone.
-I leave on DogTV for my dogs whenever I leave for a few hours, and I like how I can choose between on-demand calming videos or turn on their live channel.
+I leave on DogTV for my dogs whenever I leave for a few hours, and I like how I can choose between on-demand videos with calming background music or turn on their live channel.
 Colors and sounds are chosen specifically for dogs, so you may notice that blues and yellows are more prevalent on-screen.

 When to Play Calming Music for Your Dog